ByteSizedDev/The_Irish_Cookie_Store/README.md

 ## Colours
 ## Fonts

-The font used in this project is "Lato".
+The font used in this project is "Roberto Condensed".

 ## Icons